project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     commissioning data.

-    For the optional `CastingPlayer` / Commissioner-Generated Passcode User Directed Commissioning (UDC) feature, Commissioning Data `DataProvider` needs to be updated post Casting Client initialization.
+    For the optional `CastingPlayer` / Commissioner-Generated Passcode User Directed Commissioning (UDC) feature, the Commissioning `DataProvider` needs to be updated during the commissioning process.
 In this scenario, the `CastingPlayer` generates a Passcode and displays it for the user.
-The user enters the Passcode into the Casting Client UX.
-The Casting Client generates a PAKE verifier based upon this Passcode and enters commissioning mode using this PAKE verifier.
-The APIs needed for this update are described below.
+The user enters the Passcode on the UX of the Casting Client which should update its Commissioning `DataProvider`.
+This allows the Matter Casting Library to run commissioning with the `CastingPlayer` using a PAKE verifier based on the user-entered passcode.
 See the Matter specification’s UDC section for more information on the Commissioner-Generated Passcode feature.

     On Linux, define a function `InitCommissionableDataProvider` to initialize a `LinuxCommissionableDataProvider` that can provide the required values to